MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-react-sign-in-prepare-app.md

 #Customer intent: As a dev, DevOps, or IT admin, I want to learn how to enable authentication in my own React single-page app
 ---

-# Tutorial: Create a React SPA for authentication in a customer tenant
+# Tutorial: Create a React SPA for authentication in an external tenant

 This tutorial is part 2 of a series that demonstrates building a React single-page application (securing privileged access (SPA)) and preparing it for authentication using the Microsoft Entra admin center.
 In [Part 1 of this series](./tutorial-single-page-app-react-sign-in-prepare-tenant.md), you registered an application and configured user flows in your Microsoft Entra ID for customers tenant.
 This tutorial demonstrates how to create a React SPA using `npm` and create files needed for authentication and authorization.